EgoCross: Benchmarking Multimodal Large Language Models for Cross-Domain Egocentric Video Question Answering: Experiments

-\textbf{Model-wise Performance.} The two proprietary MLLMs achieve the highest overall performance, with Gemini 2.5 Pro outperforming GPT-4.1.
+\textbf{Model-wise Performance.} As briefly discussed above, the two proprietary MLLMs achieve the highest overall performance, with Gemini 2.5 Pro outperforming GPT-4.1.
+This superiority is expected, given their access to large-scale training data and advanced algorithmic design.
 Following them are the open-source models, including Qwen2.5-VL, VideoLLaMA3, and InternVL3.
+Compared to proprietary models, they exhibit clear performance drops on both CloseQA and OpenQA tasks, highlighting the substantial gap that remains in tackling cross-domain egocentric understanding within the open-source community.
 Surprisingly, the egocentric-specific models (EgoVLPv2, and EgoGPT) perform the worst, despite being explicitly designed and trained on egocentric video data.
+Their failure, in contrast to general-purpose models, more clearly underscores the challenge of cross-domain generalization.

 \textbf{Metric-type Analysis.} We further analyze the results under different evaluation metrics, namely CloseQA and OpenQA.
 Since CloseQA simplifies the task by providing explicit candidate answers, models naturally achieve higher accuracy in CloseQA compared to OpenQA.
 Additionally, we observe that CloseQA scores tend to be more stable across different MLLMs, while OpenQA is more sensitive to variations.
 For example, GPT-4.1 and Gemini 2.5 Pro achieve nearly identical scores on CloseQA (52.63 vs. 52.95), but differ noticeably on OpenQA (26.65 vs. 34.40).
+These observations confirm that OpenQA presents a more challenging setting, reflecting a common limitation of current MLLMs: their generative abilities are generally weaker than their judgment capabilities.
+By evaluating both OpenQA and CloseQA, we aim to comprehensively assess the generative and judgmental capacities of MLLMs in cross-domain scenarios.

+In addition to dataset-level experiments and analysis, we conduct a more fine-grained evaluation across different QA types.
+Due to space limitations, detailed results and discussions are provided in the Appendix.